Xerox: Trademark

 The word xerox is used as a synonym for photocopy (both as a noun and a verb) in many areas: for example, "I xeroxed the document and placed it on your desk" or "Please make a xeroxed copy of the articles and hand them out a week before the exam".
 Though both are common, the company does not condone such uses of its trademark, and is particularly concerned about the ongoing use of Xerox as a verb as this places the trademark in danger of being declared a generic word by the courts.
 The company is engaged in an ongoing advertising and media campaign to convince the public that Xerox should not be used as a verb.

 To this end, the company has written to publications that have used Xerox as a verb.
 It has also purchased print advertisements using "xerox" as a verb, claiming that "you cannot 'xerox' a document, but you can copy it on a Xerox Brand copying machine".
 Xerox Corporation continues to protect its trademark in most if not all trademark categories.
 Despite their efforts, many dictionaries continue to include the use of "xerox" as a verb, including the Oxford English Dictionary.
-In 2012, the Intellectual Property Appellate Board (IPAB) of India declared "xerox" a non-generic term after "almost 50 years (1963–2009) of continued existence on the register without challenge, and with proof of almost 44 years of use evident (1965–2009)", but as of 2015, most Indians still use it as a synonym for photocopying.
+In 2012, the Intellectual Property Appellate Board (IPAB) of India declared "xerox" a non-generic term after "almost 50 years (1963–2009) of continued existence on the register without challenge, and with proof of almost 44 years of use evident (1965–2009)", but as of 2025, most Indians still use it as a synonym for photocopying.

 The company has also advertised its trademark concerns, in an attempt to persuade journalists and others not to use "Xerox" as a verb.

+In the 2025 science fiction film "M3GAN 2.0" copyright and trademark issues were circumvented by naming the company "Xenox" (substituting the r for an n).

+to 'Photo copy' is also an old term, used to describe the use of a copy stand and 35mm format camera to 'copy' documents, like done in the 1950's; but is WET, ie uses the darkroom chemistry to process the 'paper'; a 'photocopier', uses a dry powder and a heated roller to bake it on; more akin to the silk screen printing of tea shirts, bag logos and the like.
+Today, most ubiquitous language utilises the terms 'copy'/'photocopy' to denote this duplication, a Snap, or Photograph is used to describe the other process.